 Focus on Improvements

 Take any steps you can towards self-improvement or improving the situation.
 What can you take away that leaves you a little stronger, a little better able to cope in future?
-Even small steps lead to bigger change in the end.
+Even small steps lead to a bigger change in the end.
 With the situation, be proactive and look for how you might make a contribution.

 Over to You